 4.1 Rapporteurs are appointed by a study group in order to progress the study of a Question and to develop new and revised reports, opinions and Recommendations.
 A rapporteur may have responsibility for only one Question.

 4.2 Because of the nature of the studies, rapporteur appointments should be based both on expertise in the subject to be studied and on the ability to coordinate the work.
-Elements of the expected work done by the rapporteurs are described in Annex 5 to this resolution.
+Elements of the expected work carried out by the rapporteurs are described in Annex 5 to this resolution.

-4.3 Clear terms of reference for the work of the rapporteur, including expected results, should be added to the corresponding Question, by the study group, as required.
+4.3 Clear terms of reference for the work of the rapporteur, including expected results, should be added to the corresponding Question by the study group, as required.

 4.4 One rapporteur and one or more vice-rapporteurs are appointed, as appropriate, by a study group for each Question.
-The vice-rapporteur automatically takes over the chairmanship when the rapporteur is not available.
-This also includes the case of rapporteurs who are no longer representing the Member State or ITU-D Sector Member which nominated them as participant in accordance with § 7.1 below.
-Vice-rapporteurs may be representatives from Member States, Sector Members, Associates or Academia1.
-When a vice-rapporteur is called upon to replace a rapporteur for the rest of the study period, a new vice-rapporteur is nominated from among the membership of the study group concerned.
+[Exceptionally], Co-rapporteurs are/may also be permitted, where to do so would balance the workload and facilitate optimum results. [regional interests/regional representations in the Question].
+[Respective duties of the co-rapporteurs should be detailed] One of the vice-rapporteurs should take over the chairmanship when the rapporteur is not available.
+This also includes the case of rapporteurs who are no longer representing the Member State or ITU-D Sector Member which nominated them in accordance with § 7.1 below.
+Vice-rapporteurs may be representatives from Member States, ITU-D Sector Members, Associates or Academia1.
+When a vice-rapporteur is called upon to replace a rapporteur for the rest of the study period, a new vice-rapporteur may be nominated from among the membership of the study group concerned.

 5 Powers of the study groups